 Scoliosis is a medical condition that affects the curvature of the spine.
 It can cause pain, discomfort, and mobility issues.

-Traditional treatment methods for scoliosis include bracing and surgery, but these methods can be invasive and come with a risk of complications.
-Fortunately, there are alternative methods for treating scoliosis, one of which is the Schroth method.
+Traditional treatment methods for scoliosis include bracing and surgery, but these methods can be invasive and have a risk of complications.
+Fortunately, there are alternative methods for treating scoliosis, one of which is the Schroth method therapy.